sureshmelvinsigera/teaching-demo/README.md

     <b>Class is a blue print</b>
 </p>

-### Inheritance and Composition
+### Inheritance and Association
-Inheritance and composition play major roles in the design of object-oriented (OO) systems.
-In fact, many of the most difficult and interesting design decisions come down to deciding between inheritance and composition.
+Inheritance and association play major roles in the design of object-oriented (OO) systems.
+In fact, many of the most difficult and interesting design decisions come down to deciding between inheritance and association.

-Both inheritance and composition are mechanisms for reuse.
+Both inheritance and association are mechanisms for reuse.
 Inheritance, as its name implies, **involves inheriting attributes and behaviors from other classes**.
 In this case, there is a true parent/child relationship.
 The child (or subclass) inherits directly from the parent (or superclass).
 Inheritance represents the **is-a relationship**, for example, a dog  is a mammal.
 When inheritance is used, the end result is, at least conceptually, a single class that incorporates all of the behaviors and attributes of the inheritance hierarchy.

 <p align="center">
     <img src="img-4.gif" width="300">